Skip to content

 3. Hire an editor.

 Self-publishing is an amazing opportunity for authors, but it needs to be done responsibly.
-Authors need to take the readers and the industry into consideration when venturing into it.
+Authors need to consider the readers and the industry when venturing into it.

 Instead of being one of the “I want it now” authors, be one of the ‘I want it, but am willing to work toward it’ authors.